 Old Fashioned Chicken and Noodles is a versatile dish that you can serve various side dishes with.
 Pull-Apart Potato Rolls, Spinach Salad, 1 Hour French Bread, and a Club Sandwich are a few of my favorites.

-How to make Chicken and Egg Noodles:
+How to store Chicken and Egg Noodles

 SERVE: You can keep the chicken and noodles at room temperature for up to two hours.

 STORE: Leftovers will keep in an airtight container in the refrigerator for up to 4 days.